 The alternative text on the

-<img>tag (HTML output) or text for
+<img>element (HTML output) or text of

 The width applied to the image.

 For example, here’s how to control the icon alt text and width when using the image icon mode:

 The icon macro doesn’t support any options to change its physical position (such as alignment).